Offensive Weapons, Knife Crime Practical Guidance

 This document is based on the principle that multi-agency working is essential in order to prevent and tackle serious crime and safeguard those exploited through knife crime.

-Note: the document contains references to offences and Knife Crime Prevention Orders which will be introduced in the Offensive Weapons Act 2019; at the time of publication this Act had not yet commenced and therefore all references to it are placed in brackets.
-There will be a further update once the commencement date is known.
-Knife Crime Prevention Orders (KCPOs) will be introduced on a trial basis in selected boroughs in London.
+Note: the document contains references to offences and Knife Crime Prevention Orders which will be introduced in the Offensive Weapons Act 2019; at the time of publication this Act is not yet fully in force.

 - Manufacture or sale etc. of flick knives or gravity knives – section 1 Restriction of Offensive Weapons Act 1959